nus-cs2103/website-base/admin/exams.md

 1. **If you encounter a serious problem** that prevents you from proceeding with the exam (e.g., the password to open the quiz doesn't work), PM the invigilator using MS Teams (failing that, use Zoom chat).

 1. **If your computer crashed/restarted** during the exam, try to get it up again and resume the exam.
 LumiNUS will allow you to resume from where you stopped earlier.
-However, note that there is a deadline to finish the quiz and you will overrun that deadline if you lose more than 5 minutes due to the computer outage.
+However, note that there is a deadline to finish the quiz and you will overrun that deadline if you lose more than 5 minutes due to the computer outage.{% if cs2103%}

+1. **The zoom link and the invigilator info** will be distributed via LumiNUS gradebook at least 24 hours before the exam.{% endif %}

 ## Format